Chandra-MARX/marxs/docs/install.rst

 `classic marx`_ C code
 ======================
 The `classic marx`_ code is an optional dependency.
 By default, it is not used and all modules build on `classic marx`_ will be unavailable.
+This code is currently compatible with marx version >= 6.0.

 In order to build the interface to the `classic marx`_ C code, you need to set the path to the `classic marx`_ source code *and* an installed version of `classic marx`_ on your